Project-KONDA/data-value-clustering/README.md

 -->

-### Cluster Choice
+### Clustering Algorithm Selection

 We support the following clustering algorithms: hierarchical clustering, k-medoids, DBSCAN, OPTICS, affinity propagation and spectral clustering.
-For the selection of a fitting algorithm, we provide a binary questionnaire including tool tips.
+For the selection of a fitting algorithm, we currently provide a binary questionnaire including tool tips.
 The translation into domain knowledge is subject to future work.

-### Cluster Configuration
+### Clustering Algorithm Configuration

 The clustering algorithms come with many parameters.
 Our tool provides a modularized view to configure these parameters via standard widgets.